If I Plant in Winter, Won't My Crops Freeze?

 Do you want to schedule a gardening class or consult with Sal?
 Click here for more information.
 We also work with charities, school and churches.
 We want everyone to get growing.

 Hi Yield All purpose Fertilizer is great for ROOT CROPS.
-Come by Sal's located at 7989 Winnsboro Rd, Columbia, SC or click link below to order.
+Come by Sal's or click link below to order.

 This fertilizer is great for onions, beets, radishes, carrots, and more.
 And a little goes a long way.
 People who are successful gardeners feed their crops.
 Most crops need to be fed every three weeks for best results.